 Self-sufficiency has declined steadily for more than 30 years since its peak in 1984.
 Then the UK food self-sufficiency stood at 78%.
-UK self-sufficiency is currently at 61% (measured in 2018).
+UK self-sufficiency is currently at 64%.

 In 2017 the UK saw record growth of food and drink exports, and this trend continued in 2018.
-Latest statistics have revealed that the value of UK food and drink exports reached a record high of £22.6 billion in 2019, up 4.3% on 2018.
+Latest statistics have revealed that the value of UK food and drink exports reached a record high of £23.6 billion in 2019, up 4.3% on 2018.
 UK trade in agricultural goods is dominated by trade with the EU, so maintaining access to EU markets that is as free and frictionless as possible is a fundamental priority.